HFAITI

 Co-founder · Chief of Policy and Governance

-Dr. Helen Beny is a comparative public policy researcher and AI governance specialist whose work focuses on the structural conditions that shape digital rights, surveillance, and the protection of marginalized communities.
-Her practice combines rigorous comparative analysis with applied policy delivery across Canadian and international contexts, with particular depth in platform governance, privacy law, biometric infrastructure, and digital public infrastructure in African and Global South settings.
+Dr. Helen Beny is a comparative public policy researcher and AI governance specialist focused on digital rights, surveillance, and the protection of marginalized communities, with particular depth in platform governance, privacy law, and biometric infrastructure across African and Global South settings.